pwv-vc/pwv-com/src/content/posts/post-announcing-pwv-fund-i.md

 featured: true
 ---

 New achievement\!
-Preston-Werner Ventures (through which I did my angel investing) has become [PWV](https://pwv.com/)™ and I’m raising a $100M venture fund to lead pre-seed and seed rounds in today’s most exciting software- and AI-driven companies.
+Preston-Werner Ventures (through which I did my angel investing) has become [PWV](https://pwv.com/)™ and I’m raising a venture fund targetting $100M to lead pre-seed and seed rounds in today’s most exciting software- and AI-driven companies.

 Over the past thirteen years, I’ve invested in over 175 amazing startups, including some of the earliest checks in Stripe, Cursor, Netlify, Snyk, Supabase, PlanetScale, Retool, and [so many more](https://pwv.com/portfolio).
 I feel tremendously lucky to count myself as a part of the journey of such talented and driven founders and teams.